muhammeta7/sqlsundays/README.md

-# MySQL Pokemon Report Queries
+# Postgresql Pokemon Report Queries
+*This repo has been modified from its original state.
+Thank you to Zip Code Wilmington for providing this awesome practice lab*

 ### Goals
-* Become proficient selecting data out of a mysql database
+* Become proficient selecting data out of a postgres database
 * Become comfortable performing a SQL join
 * Be able to format SQL output as a readable report